Dublin

 Dublin Castle is another government building of interest to visitors.
 It was the seat of English rule for nearly 800 years, open now as a museum.
 Originally built as a fort and castle evolved into a royal palace.

+St. Patrick's Cathedral is the largest and tallest church in Ireland with the spire reaching 43 meters high.
 Built on an early Christian site where St. Patrick reputedly baptized his flock in the 5th century, the tower dates from 1370 and most of the rest was rebuilt during the 19th century in the gothic style.
-Its most celebrated Dean was Jonathan Swift, who presided here from 1713 to 1745 while writing Gulliver’s Travels and other satirical classics that mocked the English and promoted Irish freedom.
+Its most celebrated Dean was Jonathan Swift, who presided here from 1713 to 1745 while writing Gulliver's Travels and other satirical classics.

-Christ Church Cathedral is Dublin’s oldest surviving building, originally constructed about the year 1030 by Vikings, who had already become Christianized, and are considered the founders of Dublin.
-The Vikings established a major trading port on the nearby riverbank at Wood Quay, making this the only surviving cathedral in Ireland or Britain with a Norse foundation.
+Christ Church Cathedral is Dublin's oldest surviving building, originally constructed about the year 1030 by Vikings, who had already become Christianized, and are considered the founders of Dublin.

 Beer-lovers must visit the Guinness Storehouse where you can learn all about the brewing of that wonderful dark stout and enjoy some fresh samples.
 It is the country's most popular tourist attraction with 1.5 million annual visitors.
-The actual brewery is one block over, and is off-limits to visitors, but this impressive showcase presents very entertaining, high-tech multimedia displays that tell the whole story in a fun way.

 It was named Europe's leading tourist attraction for 2015 at the World Travel Awards, winning more votes than the likes of the Eiffel Tower and the Coliseum.